-An innovative single-pier hybrid coupled wall (SP-HCW), made of a single reinforced concrete wall coupled to two steel side columns by means of steel link, was recently proposed.
-The numerical analyses for this innovative solution showed the achievement of the designed seismic performances and the desired ductile global behaviour.
-However, the bottom zones of the concrete wall might experience undesired damages in case of strong seismic inputs.
-Hence, a new solution is presented and preliminary investigated, i.e., the wall is pinned at the base and equipped with additional vertical dissipative devices.
-This new configuration is expected to achieve no damage of the wall without reducing its dissipative capacity.
-In this article the results of preliminary pushover analyses are discussed to evaluate the expected performances of the proposed solution.
+Hybrid steel-concrete structures used as earthquake-resistant systems are an interesting solution for buildings in seismic prone areas, combining in effective ways the benefits of concrete and steel.
+In this context, an innovative single-pier hybrid coupled wall (SP-HCW), made of a single reinforced concrete wall coupled to two steel side columns by means of steel link, was recently proposed.
+The system is conceived to reduce the damage in the reinforced concrete wall while concentrating dissipation to the replaceable links.
+Although the numerical analyses for this innovative solution showed encouraging seismic performances and the desired ductile global behaviour, bottom zones of the concrete wall might experience undesired damages.
+Starting from the first proposed SP-HCW, in this study a new solution for its base is presented and preliminary investigated, i.e., the wall is designed as pinned at the base and equipped with additional vertical dissipative devices.
+In this way, this new configuration is expected to achieve lower damage of the wall without reducing its dissipative capacity.
+In this article the results of preliminary pushover analyses are discussed to evaluate the expected performances of the proposed structural solution.